Pulmonary Stenosis in Children

 How is pulmonary stenosis diagnosed in a child?

-or she will give your child a physical exam.
-The provider will listen to your child's
+will give your child a physical exam.
+The provider will listen to your child's heart

-(heart murmur).
-He or she may also find other signs or symptoms.
-The provider may
+murmur).
+They may also find other signs or symptoms.
+The provider may refer your child

-refer your child to a pediatric cardiologist.
-This is a doctor with special training
+to a pediatric cardiologist.
+This is a doctor with special training to treat heart

 The cardiologist will also examine your child.
-He or she will carefully listen for
+They will carefully listen for a heart

-a heart murmur.
+murmur.
 The details about the heart murmur will help with the diagnosis.
-Your
+Your child